Broken Boy Soldiers: Recording history

 The songs were written by Brendan Benson and Jack White.
 "Steady, As She Goes" was the first song the pair worked on, followed by "Broken Boy Soldier".
 After the completion of these two songs and their demos, they called in Jack Lawrence and Patrick Keeler to work on the songs.
 The album was recorded at Le Grande on 419 Grand Boulevard in Detroit, MI.
+Coles 4038 microphones were exclusively used for the recording of the album.

-In an interview with Uncut magazine White said that "Store Bought Bones" originated from an outtake of the White Stripes album, Get Behind Me Satan.
+In an interview with Uncut magazine, White said that "Store Bought Bones" originated from an outtake of the White Stripes album, Get Behind Me Satan.
 In the same interview, Benson also said that "Call It a Day" and "Together" were both songs he was working on for his next solo album.

 Benson said in an interview with Mojo magazine that the album feels like a demo because of how the band plays the songs live now.
 "Hands" features an outro heavily influenced by AC/DC's "Back in Black", "Call It a Day" has been sped up (found on the Zane Lowe EP), "Store Bought Bones" has been merged with B-side "The Bane Rendition", and many other changes.

 The cover was photographed by Autumn de Wilde and designed by Patrick Keeler and Aleksey Shirokov.